e-kwsm/nwchem-wiki/Prepare.md

 ```
 cpk [<real cpk default 1.0>]
 ```
 This directive causes povray files to contain cpk model output.
 The optional value is used to scale the atomic radii.
-A neagtive value of cpk resets the rendering to stick.
+A negative value of cpk resets the rendering to stick.
 ```
 center | centerx | centery | centerz
 ```